markmoxon/elite-source-code-library/versions/cassette/README.md

 This repository contains the original source code for Elite on the BBC Micro, with every single line documented and (for the most part) explained.

 It is a companion to the [bbcelite.com website](https://www.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
+There is also a sister repository for the [enhanced 6502 Second Processor version of Elite](https://github.com/markmoxon/6502sp-elite-beebasm).

 * If you want to browse the source and read about how Elite works under the hood, you will probably find [the website](https://www.bbcelite.com) is a better place to start than this repository.